Man Utd summer transfer targets: Sancho, Grealish & the players on Solskjaer's wish list | Goal.com

 In midfield, Bruno Fernandes remains the star man and Paul Pogba is expected to stay despite links to Real Madrid.

-Grealish could slot in ahead of them as a No.10 behind a front three of Jadon Sancho, Marcus Rashford and Anthony Martial, with Mason Greenwood waiting in reserve.
+Grealish could slot in ahead of them as a number 10 behind a front three of Jadon Sancho, Marcus Rashford and Anthony Martial, with Mason Greenwood waiting in reserve.